shrutii1305/OYO-Hotel-Booking-System-Database-Design/README.md

 ## Objectives
 The objective of this project is to design and implement a relational database system for an OYO-style hotel management platform using SQL.
 The project aims to:

-⦁ Store and manage hotel, room, and customer information ⦁	Handle bookings, payments, and customer reviews efficiently ⦁	Maintain hotel staff and loyalty program data
+⦁ Store and manage hotel, room, and customer information.
+⦁	Handle bookings, payments, and customer reviews efficiently.
+⦁	Maintain hotel staff and loyalty program data.
-⦁	Apply core SQL concepts such as DDL, DML, joins, aggregate functions, subqueries, and date functions ⦁	Simulate real-world hotel booking and management operations
+⦁	Apply core SQL concepts such as DDL, DML, joins, aggregate functions, subqueries, and date functions.
+⦁	Simulate real-world hotel booking and management operations.

 ## Tools Used
 MySQL,